Print Friendly

 The Act determines that the benefit level for all employees who are injured on duty will be 85 percent of net wages, with maximums established as indicated below.
 As well, the legislation states that employers, including school districts, may not pay an injured employee an amount in excess of that which the employee is entitled to under the Act.

-Thus, any teacher beyond Certificate V (Step 6), Certificate VI (Step 4) or at any step on Certificate VII of the provincial salary scale (as determined for the current Collective Agreements) will be negatively affected by the cap of $72,870 on maximum insurable gross pay.
-The 85 percent benefit will be calculated on the maximum insurable gross pay and not on the member’s actual gross pay, if the actual gross is greater than $72,870 annually ($2,803 bi-weekly).
+Thus, any teacher beyond that pay level on the provincial salary scale (as determined for the current Collective Agreement) will be negatively affected by the cap of $76,955 on maximum insurable gross pay.
+The 85 percent benefit will be calculated on the maximum insurable gross pay and not on the member’s actual gross pay, if the actual gross is greater than $76,955 annually ($2,960 bi-weekly).

 Members receiving WorkplaceNL benefits for lost earnings will continue to receive pay cheques, with the deductions noted above, issued by the Teacher Payroll Division, not by WorkplaceNL.
 A member on Injury on Duty leave will be considered to be in receipt of full salary for the purpose of all benefits under the Collective Agreements.
 Any member who is in receipt of WorkplaceNL benefits at the end of a school year will have their regular bi-weekly salary reinstated for the period during which school is closed for summer vacation.
 If a member is required to continue on WorkplaceNL benefits at the beginning of the following school year, then the member’s income at that point in time will revert to the amount calculated at WorkplaceNL rates.
 Members are strongly advised to report all injuries immediately in order to avoid possible delays in receiving WorkplaceNL benefits or potential reductions in WorkplaceNL compensation benefit levels.
 A reduction in WorkplaceNL compensation benefits would occur when a member has not reported an injury immediately and eventually decides to do so.
 The WorkplaceNL benefit would then be reduced proportionately to provide for repayment of any paid sick leave already received.